 - Continue work to develop the science and process to better quantify beneficial and negative outcomes of silvicultural treatments from a carbon sequestration perspective.
 Opportunities in this area are currently limited by the science. - Develop an accepted protocol for determining the "carbon life" of various forest products.
-This relates to the current assumption that the point of tree harvest is an emission of CO2.
+This relates to the current assumption that the point of tree harvest is an emission of CO2, when in practice much of the CO2 in harvested timber is stored in durable forest products that have service lives over decades.